KADIKÖY DISTRICT: A Bridge From Past to Future

 Kadikoy district has a slightly ruined Mediterranean climate which is associated with the climate of the Black Sea where it is let into north and the Bosphorus strait.
 In addition to this its plant cover is “lemur” however because of the population growth- except the pine forested areas in Kayisdagi-the wooden places can only be seen in the parks and also it is even hard to find a forest in this district.
 The economy of the city is based on the sector of maintenance.
 With the preceding one trading, we can say that education, health, entertainment, transportation, construction, advertising business, the big market chains and tourism are also important working areas.
 On the other hand, textile, printing press, souvenirs, automotive covers the industrial workspace.

 With the Bosphorus from the west, Kadikoy is one of the most important districts to be used to connect Europe and Asia.
 Its neighbours are Uskudar and Umraniye to the north, Maltepe to the south-east and Bostanci to the east.
 As it has a shore through Bosphorus which extends on the Europe and Asia, Kadikoy has the most important aspects rather then any other districts in Istanbul.
 Except having an airport, Kadikoy is an attractive district with its various facilities like transport, cinemas, theatres, art galleries, sports clubs and important universities.

-Vice-governor: Birol KURUBAL
+Governor of District: Birol KURUBAL